chrisreddington/HCP-Consumer/content/episode/myepisode.md

 - YouTube
 - Community
 - cloudwithchris.com
 title: Thank you!
-Cloud with Chris has reached 500 YouTube Subscribers!
+Cloud with Chris has reached 500 YouTube Subscribers
 ---
 I'm sat writing this blog post about 4 months after writing my [2021 kick off blog post](/blog/cloud-with-chris-moving-forwards/).
 My aim for 2021 was to focus on one goal - contributing back into the technical community.